 The governance framework enables the Council to monitor the achievement of its strategic objectives.
 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-In order to support good governance reliance is placed on the Council's governance framework.
-Further information about transparency and openness in the Council can be found on the Council's internet page under Council and Democracy.
+In order to support good governance, reliance is placed on the Council's governance framework.
+Further information about transparency and openness in the Council can be found through this link: Council and Democracy, on the Council's website.